rahulchoudhary7/Website-Summarizer/README.md

 ### Docker Installation

+1. Make a .env file in ./summarizer_py and add your Google Gemini API key to a variable named API_KEY

-1. Ensure Docker is installed on your system.
+2. Ensure Docker is installed on your system.
 If not, download and install it from [Docker's official website](https://www.docker.com/get-started).

-2. Run the Docker Container
+3. Run the Docker Container

     ```bash
     docker compose up --build